 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.- 2.
 FP Markets

-Established in 2018, FP Markets is a regulated FX and CFD broker, offering tight spreads, fast execution, and advanced trading platforms.
+Established in 2005, FP Markets is a regulated FX and CFD broker, offering 10,000+ trading instruments, fast execution, and a range of platforms.
 The forex account types that traders can opt for are Standard and Raw.
 The former provides spreads starting from 1.0 pips, while the latter offers spreads from 0.0 pips with an additional commission of $3.0 per lot.
-Both accounts are available on MT4, MT5, and cTrader, providing traders with access to a wide range of markets, including forex, commodities, shares, and cryptocurrencies.
+Both accounts are available on MT4, MT5, TradingView, and cTrader, providing clients with access to markets like forex, commodities, shares, indices, and cryptocurrencies.

 Both account types have a minimum deposit requirement of $50, with a maximum leverage cap of 1:30.
 At FP Markets, the minimum trade size is 0.01 lots.
-New traders are advised to try a Free Demo account first, without risking real funds.
+New traders are advised to try a free demo account first so that they can practice without risking real funds.

-Pepperstone is an award-winning online forex and CFD broker committed to providing traders with advanced tools and superior technology.
-To meet the preferences of more traders and help them achieve more, the brand offers two main types of trading accounts, Standard and Razor accounts.
+Pepperstone is an online forex and CFD broker with advanced tools, a market selection spanning 1,200+ instruments, and ECN execution.
+The broker offers two main types of trading accounts: Standard and Razor accounts.

-Founded in 2010 in Sydney, Australia, Global Prime is a leading forex broker, regulated by several financial authorities, including the ASIC, VFSC, and FSA.
+Founded in 2010 in Sydney, Australia, Global Prime is regulated by several financial authorities, including ASIC and the VFSC.
 The company offers free Demo Accounts, giving new traders access to advanced charting and analysis tools and the chance to test real-life market conditions with unlimited virtual funds.

-Switching from a Demo account to a live Standard or Raw account is easy, with no minimum requirements for account size, fee-free deposits, and access to 150+ global markets.
-While spreads for Standard accounts start from 0.9 pips with no commissions, those for Raw accounts are from 0.0 pips plus a $3.5 commission per side.
+Switching from a Demo account to a live Standard or Raw account is straightforward, with fee-free deposits, no minimum requirements for account size, and access to 150+ global markets.
+While spreads for Standard accounts start from 0.9 pips with no commissions, Raw account spreads are from 0.0 pips plus a $3.5 commission per side.
 Trade size varies from 0.01 lot to 1,000 lots for both account types, with scalping, EAs, and hedging being allowed.
-Last but not least, the company enables advanced traders to create their Global Prime Pro Accounts and benefit from flexible leverage, provided they meet specific requirements.
+The company also enables advanced traders to create their Global Prime Pro Accounts and benefit from flexible leverage, provided they meet specific requirements.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 6.
 XM Group

 EUR/USD spreads start from 1.6 pips for Standard accounts and from 0.8 pips for Ultra Low accounts, with no commissions.
-XM Zero accounts offer spreads from 0.0 pips plus a commission.
+XM Zero accounts offer spreads from 0.0 pips plus a commission of $3.5 per side.
 Note that account availability varies per region.

 Risk Warning: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 72.82% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 7. eToro

-eToro has been among the indisputable leaders in the financial services domain since 2007, with 40 million users worldwide and an enviable trading portfolio of 7,000+ instruments.
+eToro has operated in the financial services industry since 2007, with 40 million users worldwide and a trading portfolio of 7,000+ instruments.
 The company offers four account types, with the options being a Personal (retail) account, a Professional account, a Corporate account, and an Islamic account.

 The default account type is the Personal account, enabling customers to trade all supported assets, copy other traders, and invest in Smart Portfolios.
-Although the standard account type comes with leverage limitations, it features the highest level of consumer protection.
-Customers can open a Demo account first and practice trading without exposing themselves to risk.
+Although the standard account type comes with leverage limitations, it features enhanced consumer protection.
+Additionally, customers can open a Demo account first and practice trading without risking real funds.

-AvaTrade is yet another multi-award-winning broker, regulated across nine jurisdictions, including the CySEC, FSCA, and ASIC.
-Traders can choose between a range of account types, with free Demo accounts recommended for novice traders to try out first.
-The broker’s Standard accounts are best suited for casual traders, giving them access to 1,250+ financial instruments across forex, shares, commodities, indices, ETFs, and options.
+AvaTrade is regulated across nine jurisdictions, including the CySEC, FSCA, and ASIC.
+Traders can choose between a range of account types, with free demo accounts available.
+The broker’s Standard accounts are suited for retail traders, giving them access to 1,250+ financial instruments across forex, shares, commodities, indices, ETFs, options, and more.

-Besides the above-mentioned account types, the company offers Islamic, professional, and MAM accounts.
-Traders can benefit from the brand’s unique AvaProtect™ feature, enabling them to protect a chosen trade against losses of up to $1 million in exchange for a predetermined premium paid at the time of purchase.
+Besides the above-mentioned account types, the company offers Islamic, professional, VIP, and MAM accounts.
+The broker also offers the AvaProtect™ feature, which enables traders to protect a chosen trade against losses of up to $1 million in exchange for a predetermined premium paid at the time of purchase.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-76% of retail investor accounts lose money when trading CFDs with this provider.
+57% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 9.
-Axi
+Capital.com

-Capital.com is a global leader in the financial services industry, with 4,500+ markets, more than 760,000 registered traders, and over $148 billion in monthly trading volume.
-The company complies with the regulatory requirements of tier-one authorities such as the FCA and CySEC.
+Capital.com is a financial services provider offering 4,500+ markets, more than 800,000 registered traders, and over $148 billion in monthly trading volume.
+The company complies with the regulatory requirements of authorities such as the FCA and CySEC.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-70% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 11.
+69% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+Please refer to our Risk Disclosure Statement. - 10.
 ActivTrades

-Established in 2001, ActivTrades serves traders from over 170 countries with robust licensing from several regulators, including the FCA, SCB, and FSC.
-ActivTrades offers a diverse range of account types, including Professional, Individual, Demo, and Islamic, designed to meet the needs of traders at all experience levels.
+Established in 2001, ActivTrades serves traders from over 170 countries with licensing from several regulators, including the FCA, SCB, and FSC.
+ActivTrades offers a diverse range of account types, including Professional, Individual, Demo, and Islamic, catering to traders at various experience levels.

-The broker’s Individual Account, perfect for retail traders, stands out thanks to several features, including ultra-fast execution, no requotes, and negative balance protection.
+The broker’s Individual Account, suitable for retail traders, includes features such as fast execution, no requotes, and negative balance protection.
 Forex traders can pick between several base account currencies, with some of the options being EUR, USD, SEK, and CHF.

 Multilingual customer support is available 24/5, with agents fluent in 14 languages.
-Individual account holders are not charged commissions on their trades, with spreads incorporated in the trading costs.
-They can choose from several platforms, including the broker’s custom-made ActivTrader, the popular MetaTrader platforms, and TradingView.
+Individual account holders are not charged commissions on their trades, as spreads are incorporated in trading costs.
+They can choose from several platforms, including the broker’s custom-made ActivTrader, the MetaTrader platforms, and TradingView.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-75% of retail investor accounts lose money when trading CFDs with this provider.You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+72% of retail investor accounts lose money when trading CFDs with this provider.You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 11.
+Axi

 Comprehensive Comparison of the Top 10 Forex Brokers with Standard Account